 Access to Financial Aid Funds

-Disbursement dates depend on the number of sessions in which you are enrolled, the number of full-credit courses for which you enroll each session, and the type of financial aid you are awarded.
-No financial aid will be disbursed until after Summer Session II classes begin.
+Disbursement depends on the number of sessions in which you are enrolled, the number of hours for which you enroll each session, and the type of financial aid you are awarded.
+In many cases, financial aid will be disbursed after Summer Session II classes begin.